This post may contain affiliate links. Please read our disclosure policy.

 Never lose this recipe!
 Get it in your inbox now.
 Plus, get weekly recipes for delicious single serving meals – all for free.

-How To Cook Quinoa
+How To Make A Mediterranean Quinoa Salad

-cooked quinoa in a white bowl
+cooked quinoa in a white bowl.

-quinoa in a white bowl along with chopped spinach, tomatoes, and feta cheese
+quinoa in a white bowl along with chopped spinach, tomatoes, and feta cheese.

-quinoa salad in a white bowl with spinach, pine nuts, and feta mixed in
+quinoa salad in a white bowl with spinach, pine nuts, and feta mixed in.

 Expert Tips